FOSS management systems make it easy for you to track the licenses and vulnerabilities in the free and open source software components you use.

 Companies need to manage the use of FOSS components from the following aspects:

-Deploying a FOSS management system that is designed and developed by experts can ensure that these aspects are addressed properly.
+FOSS management systems that are designed and developed by experts can ensure that these aspects are addressed properly.
 A comprehensive FOSS management solution helps customers handle the different aspects relating to FOSS component usage.

 What are the different aspects relating to FOSS component usage, you ask?